debarshichaudhuri/debarshichaudhuri/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Data Analytics and Python Frameworks
+- 🔭 &nbsp; I’m currently learning Data Analytics and Python Frameworks.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick solutions.
 - 🎓 &nbsp; Completed B.Tech as an Electrical Engineer.
 - 💼 &nbsp; QA Analyst, Power BI and full stack dev.
 - 🌱 &nbsp; Enthusiast in Cloud Computing, Artificial Intelligence and Robotics .